ctlai95/python-tetris/README.md

-This project has been moved to github.com/henrytran28/i-love-tetris.
+This project has been replaced by [i-love-tetris](https://github.com/henrytran28/i-love-tetris).

 # Python Tetris
 A Tetris clone written entirely in `python`.